gotham29/htm-state/README.md

 - UAV operator skill and safety
 - Edge intelligence / autonomous agents

-HTM-State provides a **unified operational pipeline** usable across all of them.
+HTM-State provides a **unified operational pipeline** that can be deployed wherever
+behavioral pattern drift, safety monitoring, or cognitive state awareness is needed.

 ---